Effect of welding parameters on the weld bead

 Welding current is an essential characteristic that influences the bead profile of the weld.
 In SMAW the current can be either AC or DC depending on the electrode that is used.
 The magnitude of the electric current will directly influence the melting rate of the electrode and the heat transferred to the workpiece.
 The electrode is usually connected to the positive terminal for consumable electrode welding process like SMAW.
 The heating rate of the electrode will be higher in DC than in AC due to the constant change is polarity for AC current.

-Welding current controls the quantity of melted base material, HAZ, and penetration depth.
+Welding current controls the quantity of melted base material, HAZ, and weld penetration depth.
 Increased welding current results in higher heating and melting rate of the electrode and workpiece.
-This results in increase in the width of the weld bead and depth of penetration.
-Welding issues such as an unstable arc, poor penetration are consequences of a low welding current.
+This results in increase in the width of the weld bead and weld penetration.
+Welding issues such as an unstable arc, and poor weld penetration are consequences of a low welding current.

 (ii) Effect of Welding Voltage